5 Fun Things To Do in Guerneville

 Pack a lunch and settle onto a picnic table, hike one of the trails, explore the 1930s amphitheater, and visit the Environmental Learning/Visitor Center.
 The park is open from 8 a.m. to one hour after sunset.

-At King's Sport & Tackle on Guerneville’s Main Street you can pick up any fishing supplies you might need, from bait to fly rods and lines, along with a free fishing map and current info.
-King’s also offers guided fishing trips and rents fishing equipment.
+At King's Sporting Goods & Kayak Rentals on Guerneville's Main Street you can pick up any fishing supplies you might need, from bait to fly rods and lines, along with a free fishing map and current info.
+King's also offers guided fishing trips and rents fishing equipment.

-Hit the Beach: From late spring through early autumn, Johnson’s Beach and Resort is the hot ticket, with visitors and locals alike, for fun on the Russian River.
-You can swim in the cool, clear river waters; rent a canoe, kayak, inner tube or pedal boat; enjoy a burger from the snack bar; play with the tots in the kiddies’ pool; or launch your own boat at no cost.
+From late spring through early autumn, Johnson's Beach is the hot ticket, with visitors and locals alike, for fun on the Russian River.
+You can swim in the cool, clear river waters; rent a canoe, kayak, inner tube or pedal boat; enjoy a burger from the snack bar; play with the tots in the kiddies' pool; or launch your own boat at no cost.

-Among the diverse offerings are Guerneville 5 & 10, where you’ll find candy brands and toys from your childhood, collectibles, camp supplies, greeting cards and novelty items; Sonoma Nesting Company, which specializes in artisan-painted furniture; and — beneath an antique Rexall sign — Lark Drugs, a full-service pharmacy.
+Among the diverse offerings are Guerneville 5 & 10, where you'll find candy brands and toys from your childhood, collectibles, camp supplies, greeting cards, and novelty items; Sonoma Nesting Company, which specializes in antiques, art, and collectibles for home and garden; and — beneath an antique Rexall sign — Lark Rexall Drugs, a full-service pharmacy.

 And definitely dine in.
-Boon Eat + Drink serves up local bounty; Chef Patrick's dishes up luscious California-French cuisine; and the Main Street Bistro serves up live acoustic music with its traditional menu items.
+Boon Eat + Drink highlights the local bounty; Timberline Restaurant dishes up "Rustic Cabin Cuisine" — a unique style of traditional comfort food with a contemporary Sonoma County flair; and the Main Street Bistro serves up live acoustic music with its traditional menu items.
+For more dining options, read Where to Eat: Guerneville Restaurants or check our listings of Sonoma County Restaurants and click on Guerneville.

 Written by Sonoma Insider Suzie Rodriguez.